TKRoth/ABasic/README.md

 ### CHDIR / CD directory
 Change the actuelly directory.
 The new directory must be a string.

+### CIRLE x radius,y radius
+Draw a circle with x and y radius.

 ### CLEAR
 Erase all variables.